 What is leakage current?

-AC/DC Power Adapters — Desktop & Wall-Mount, we provide a clear explanation of what leakage current is in switching power supplies.
+AC/DC Power Adapter, we clearly explain what leakage current is in switching power supplies.

-In the past, devices like washing machines were made of metal, so if the insulation between the chassis = body and the internal circuits deteriorated, there were rare occasions when touching the machine with wet hands caused electric shocks.
+Older washing machines and similar appliances were made of metal, so if the insulation between the enclosure = main body and the internal circuitry deteriorated, touching the washing machine with wet hands could occasionally cause a tingling electric shock.

-The above specifications indicate that the leakage current is less than 0.25mA based on safety standards.
+The above specifications indicate that the leakage current is 0.25 mA or less in accordance with safety standards.

-We also specialize in AC adapters with reduced leakage current for medical use.
-We offer a wide range, so if you have any inquiries, please feel free to contact us.
+We also specialize in AC/DC Power Adapter with reduced leakage current for medical applications.
+We offer an extensive lineup, so please feel free to contact us with any questions.

 Related content